Alibaba, Nio Stocks Mixed: Hang Seng Index Today - Benzinga

-Shares of U.S.-listed Chinese companies were trading mostly lower in Hong Kong on Thursday morning, with tech stocks being a major drag.
+Shares of U.S.-listed Chinese companies were trading mixed in Hong Kong on Thursday morning.

-Alibaba Group Holding BABA, JD.com Inc JD, Baidu Inc BIDU, and Tencent Holdings TCEHY traded deep in the red, as did EV makers Li Auto Inc LI and Xpeng Inc XPEV, although Nio Inc NIO bucked the trend.
+While Alibaba Group Holding Ltd BABA and Tencent Holdings Ltd TCEHY were trading in the green, internet giant Baidu Inc BIDU and JD.com Inc JD were in the red.

+Among electric vehicle stocks, Nio Inc NIO and Li Auto Inc LI cracked after starting in green, while Xpeng Inc XPEV was trading nearly 2% higher.

 |Stocks